 Cartoons, Pride and Drag Queens

-In this monthly feature, we put a spotlight on an Essex-based creative practitioner working in diversity, to explore the inspirations and themes behind their work.
+In this regular feature, we put a spotlight on an Essex-based creative practitioner working in diversity, to explore the inspirations and themes behind their work.

 This month we spent some quality time with Dan Deller-Thompson, a creative based in Colchester with a studio at 37 Queen Street.

 Like many creatives, Dan has numerous feathers in his cap: he is an illustrator; LGBTQ+ charity volunteer; Pride events organiser and activist; and a Drag Artist.
 He also has a background in dance, and worked for a while as a dance and performing arts teacher in further education.

 What unifies the many facets of Dan’s creative career is a desire to have fun and bring people together, and provide playful and safe spaces for creative expression, meaningful connections and self-exploration.